 What is meant by the window of opportunity for community organisations?

-When an asset is added to the List of Assets of Community value and the owner wishes to sell of lease the asset for more than 25 years, the owner must inform the council of their intentions.
+When an asset is added to the List of Assets of Community Value and the owner wishes to sell or lease the asset for more than 25 years, the owner must inform the Council of their intentions.

-We then give notice to the community and eligible community interest groups then have a chance to submit an expression of interest to the council.
+The Council then gives notice to the community to enable eligible community interest groups to have a chance to submit an expression of interest to the Council.

-On receipt of an expression of interest we will enforce a six month period called a moratorium during which time the owner cannot dispose of the asset.
+On receipt of an expression of interest the Council will enforce a six month period called a moratorium during which time the owner cannot dispose of the asset.
 This provides community interest groups with a window of opportunity to bid to purchase the listed asset.

-No, the Assets of Community Value provision grants the limited right to nominate an asset and if the owner decides to market a property a limited period of six months to develop a bid.
-The owner is under no obligation to accept a bid from eligible community interest groups and is free to dispose of the asset as they which after the expiry of the six month moratorium period.
+No. The Assets of Community Value provision grants a limited right to nominate an asset and, if the owner decides to market a property, a limited period of six months to develop a bid.
+The owner is under no obligation to accept a bid from eligible community interest groups and is free to dispose of the asset as they wish after the expiry of the six month moratorium period.

 How can my organisation nominate a local asset?

-We have produced a standard from that community organisations can use to nominate a local asset:
+The Council has produced a standard form that community organisations can use to nominate a local asset: